Ficool

 VIEW MORE

-Chapter 1 - Chapter 1: Dying is a Great Excuse for a Nap
+Chapter 1 - Chapter 1: Dying is a Great Excuse for a Nap.

-Honestly, I didn't blame him.
-I felt like I was next.
+Honestly, I felt like I was next.

-Just… finish this one last thing, I thought, my fingers trembling over the keyboard.
-Then I can finally sleep.
-A real, proper nap.
+'I just need to finish this one last thing', I thought.
+My fingers were shaking over the keyboard.
+Just finish the game, and then I can sleep.
 For a week.
-Maybe a month.

 And then, everything went black.